sunjianqiu1995/Conv_LSTM_TeleCommunications/README.md

 ![1_5features](https://i.imgur.com/xSe4nS5.png)

-4. Call Out* data, record every 75 grids, and gather all of the pictures in one pdf file:
+4. The *Call_Out* data, record every 75 grids, and gather all of the pictures in one pdf file:

 ![CallOut_Every75Grids](https://i.imgur.com/LsO7uxr.jpg)